Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 4.5

-Memory Bandwidth: Bandwidth is the largest amount of data (counted in MB per second) that can be transferred over the external memory interface in one second.
-It's calculated by multiplying the card's bus width by its memory clock speed.
-If the card has DDR type memory, it should be multiplied by 2 once again.
-If it uses DDR5, multiply by 4 instead.
-The better the memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, HDR and higher screen resolutions.
+Memory Bandwidth: Bandwidth is the max amount of information (counted in MB per second) that can be transferred over the external memory interface in one second.
+It's calculated by multiplying the interface width by the speed of its memory.
+In the case of DDR RAM, it must be multiplied by 2 again.
+If DDR5, multiply by ANOTHER 2x.
+The higher the card's memory bandwidth, the better the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are processed in one second.
-This number is worked out by multiplying the total texture units by the core clock speed of the chip.
-The higher this number, the better the video card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in a second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are processed per second.
+This is worked out by multiplying the total amount of texture units by the core clock speed of the chip.
+The higher this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed per second.

-Pixel Rate: Pixel rate is the maximum amount of pixels the video card can possibly record to the local memory in one second - measured in millions of pixels per second.
-The figure is calculated by multiplying the number of Render Output Units by the the card's clock speed.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel output rate is also dependant on many other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the ability to get to the max fill rate.
+Pixel Rate: Pixel rate is the maximum number of pixels the video card could possibly write to its local memory per second - measured in millions of pixels per second.
+The number is worked out by multiplying the amount of colour ROPs by the the card's clock speed.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel output rate is also dependant on many other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to reach the maximum fill rate.

 Display Prices